-[-] Further to the publication of our revised methodology in July 2021, for issuers that have "high trigger" additional Tier 1 instruments outstanding, not all ratios included in this report reflect the change in treatment of these instruments.
+^[-] Further to the publication of our revised methodology in July 2021, only ratios from annual 2020 onwards included in this report reflect the change in analytical treatment of the "high-trigger" Additional Tier 1 instruments.
 [1] All figures and ratios are adjusted using Moody's standard adjustments.
 [2] Basel III - fully loaded or transitional phase-in; IFRS.
 [3] May include rounding differences because of the scale of reported amounts.
 [4] Compound annual growth rate (%) based on the periods for the latest accounting regime.
 [5] Simple average of periods for the latest accounting regime.
 [6] Simple average of Basel III periods.